usaikiran/word-gen/README.md

-# word-gen
+# Random Word Generator
-An API to generate random words using markov-chains.
+An API to generate pronounceable random words using markov-chains.

 ### Usage :